Contact Us

 • Mi Esperanza: Course: Computer

-In 2018 Aracely was promoted to office manager.
-She's now in charge of enrolling students, attendance, teacher support, and other office duties.
+In 2018, Aracely was promoted to office manager.
+She's now in charge of enrolling students, managing attendance, providing teacher support, and handling other office duties.
 She also helps in the on-site store.
 Aracely is a valued member of the Mi Esperanza staff.